When the News is a Joke

 Paul Mecurio was formerly a corporate lawyer in New York City.
 He led a double life for a while; working on mergers and acquisitions by day and trying out new jokes in downtown dives by night.
-He ever-so-briefly helped his mom run the family furniture store in Providence, R.I.
+He ever-so-briefly helped his mom run the family furniture store in Providence, Rhode Island.
 But his mom was totally nuts, he said.
 She would accidentally lock customers in the store and make him drive her around Providence at night to go diving in other people trash for the good stuff they were throwing away.
 He paints a picture of his mom, in a housecoat and curlers, standing by a trash barrel holding up a broken clock and saying, “Can you believe how crazy people are?
 They’re throwing the clock away?”

 Trading places from corporate attorney to stand-up comic was a long struggle and a risky move for Mecurio, but it’s been worth it.
 He’ll be performing at Foxwoods later this week in the Comix Comedy Club.
 He had a special on the Comedy Central.
 He won an Emmy and a Peabody Award for his work as a writer for The Daily Show.
 After a few years of the of writing funny stuff for Jon Stewart and gang, he left writing full time to pursue his own stand-up and TV career, but he still serves as the warm-up comic for Daily Show tapings and is a frequent guest on cable news shows on MSNBC, CNN, and Fox News.
 When it comes down to it, he’s an equal opportunity offender.